GSA/digitalgov.gov/content/posts/2014-04-18-defining-ideation-in-challenge-competitions.md

 ---
+url: /2014/04/18/defining-ideation-in-challenge-competitions/
 date: 2014-04-18 10:00:29 -0400
-title: 'Defining Ideation in Challenge Competitions'
+title: Defining Ideation in Challenge Competitions
 summary: 'There is some confusion about how &amp;#8220;ideation&amp;#8221; fits into challenge and prize competitions.
 Often, we hear from agencies that they would like to ask the public for ideas, to survey them on a specific question, or to request proposals in response to a problem.'
-authors: [tmarcoullier]
+authors:
+  - tmarcoullier
 categories:
   - Challenges
 tag: